sentclose/sentc-docs/docs/guide/e2ee/file.md

 ### Set to delete endpoint for file parts

-This endpoint will be called with a `post` request and the deleted file part names in the body as json array:
+This endpoint will be called with a `post` request and the deleted file part names in the body as JSON array:

 ````json
 ["name_0", "name_1", "name_2"]